Xanderyeng/sturdy-docker/readme.md

 4. PHP 8.0
 5. MailHog
 </pre>
-### Apache2
+### Nginx
-I decided to use apache2 rather than nginx just because is a lot easier to maintain and easier to configure.
+I decided to use Nginx rather than Apache2 just because is a lot easier to maintain and easier to configure.
 At this moment.
-Sturdy Docker is using Apache v2.4.41.
+Sturdy Docker is using Nginx 1.18.0.
 Also please note that https is enabled by default so this means that when you create a new site for any project.
 HTTP will get redirected to HTTPS automatically so make sure to setup your certificates after doing a provision which is located in the certificates folder.
 Please use ca.crt (root certificate) and install.

 ### MySQL Server 8.0
 The latest version of MySQL server.